Table of Contents

 Are institutional or retail investment strategies better?

-Institutional investors have access to more research and technology compared with retail investors.
-Thus their strategies may be considered more sophisticated.
+Institutional investors have access to more sophisticated research and technology compared with retail investors.
+Thus their strategies may be considered more complex.
 But it’s hard to compare outcomes, as both groups are exposed to different levels of risk.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.